Riizade/pokemon_types_demo/README.md

 This repository only contains Generation 1 Pokemon types, but can be easily extended.

+This project is intended solely to provide a demonstration of various implementation approaches for a very simple task, along with some basic unit tests.
+This is an aid for introducing computer science students to concepts such as abstraction and unit testing to aid in the transition from computer science/programming knowledge to software engineering knowledge.

 Similar Projects
 =====

+The projects listed below accomplish similar tasks to the one in this repository, and are worth inspecting to explore alternative implementation/design approaches.

 - https://github.com/Spimtav/Pokemon-Type-Calculator
 - https://github.com/awcrotwell/pokemon-type-calculator
 - https://gist.github.com/kkjdroid/efbf978a48eddb82978089f0a2fed8db